cscheffler/sayama-networkx-2/README.md

 the text is easy to find.
 For example, code block 15.3 from Chapter 15 is available at `/chapter-15/15.3.py`

+You can also find the original code (which would run under version 1.x of the networkx library) at `/chapter-15/15.3.original.py`

 ## Textbook
 The textbook for which this repository was created is